Colin-Jay/NMRNet/README.md

 ## 🗞️ News

+> ⚠️ **Note**
+> Please note that the Zenodo records may be updated.
+Make sure to check the latest version.

 | Date | Update |
 |------|--------|
 | 🟢 **2026.03.21** | The fine-tuned weights have been updated and released on [Zenodo](https://zenodo.org/records/19142375) |